Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Jean-Martin Charcot.
 A Critical Review

-Charcot believed he made new discoveries on hypnosis overlooking the early history of magnetism and hypnotism.
+Charcot believed he made new discoveries on hypnosis, overlooking the early history of magnetism and hypnotism.
 He did not pioneer the use of hypnosis for treating hysteria.
-Beginning with Anton Mesmer the early hypnotists had already observed the profound hypnotisability of hysteric patients achieving spectacular healings.
+Beginning with Anton Mesmer, the early hypnotists had already observed the profound hypnotisability of hysteric patients achieving spectacular healings.

 Charcot’s Biased Judgment

 Charcot believed that the three phases of hypnosis occurred spontaneously.
 However, his approach lacked scientific rigor.
-The hypnotized subjects might have confirmed their preconceived notions.
+The hypnotised subjects might have confirmed their preconceived notions.
 It’s likely that both patients and assistants merely presented what Charcot anticipated.
 Selecting about a dozen female hysterics as their subjects, all inpatients of the hospital, they displayed the desired three phases of hypnosis.

 Janet’s Criticism on Charcot